 What a great question!
-The GDPR is a new document that helps your doctor's surgery keep the information about you secure.
-It's new and will be introduced on the 25th May 2018, making sure that your doctor, nurse and any other staff at the practice follow the rules and keep your information safe.
+The GDPR is a document that helps your doctor's surgery keep the information about you secure.
+It was introduced on the $25^{th}$ May 2018, making sure that your doctor, nurse and any other staff at the practice follow the rules and keep your information safe.